U.S. blacklists Chinese logistics firm over business with Iran airline

 A senior U.S. official told Reuters last week that the administration is considering measures it could take in response to Iran’s shipment of fuel to crisis-stricken Venezuela.

-Reporting by Daphne Psaledakis and Lisa Lambert; Editing by Mary Milliken and Jonathan Oatis
+Reporting by Daphne Psaledakis and Lisa Lambert, additional reporting by Cate Cadell in Beijing; editing by Jonathan Oatis and Jason Neely